simo800t/Projects/README.md

   <a href="#index-of-projects-by-categories"><img src="https://github.com/shindesharad71/Project-Guide/blob/master/assets/header.png?raw=true" width="100%" alt="Open Source Contribution - Sharad Shinde"/></a>
 </p>

-:octocat: This repository is a collection of my programming projects from UNI, ranging from small utilities to larger applications.
+This repository is a collection of my programming projects from UNI, ranging from small utilities to larger applications.
 Each language has project with its own documentation and usage instructions.

 ## Index Of Projects By Categories -